 How big is PER?
 A FAQ.

-As the long-time editor of PERjobs, I end up talking to faculty at institutions who are curious about starting a PER group, or hiring their first PER person.
+Starting with my editorship at PERjobs and continuing through my work with PhysPort, I end up talking to faculty at institutions who are curious about starting a PER group, or hiring their first PER person.
 Those faculty are usually curious about whether having a PER person is right for their department, whether that person would be tenurable in their department, and how they can make a case to their faculty that a PER person is the best next hire.

 This FAQ is aimed at those faculty.
 If you're one of them and you have more questions, please send me an email.

 0. How big is PER, and how can you tell?